castedo/sshsig/docs/tutorial/check_signature.md

 Prerequisites
 -------------

-You need to install the `sshlib` Python package.
+You need to install the `sshsig` Python package.
 A popular way to do this is by running:

 ```
-pip install sshlib
+pip install sshsig
 ```

 The steps in this tutorial include lines of Python code to be run within a Python interpreter.